andru-kun/wildrig-multi/README.md

       --protocol PROTOCOL        set stratum protocol(ethproxy, ethstratum, stratum, stratum1, stratum2)

       --watchdog                 enable checking how long videocards are running OpenCL kernel(terminate if more than 30 sec.)
-      --watchdog-script FILE     set file to execute when watchdog triggers(can be used without --watchdog parameter) --strategy N               strategy of feeding videocards with job(default: 0) --split-job N              set amount of gpu's(or threads of it, keep this in mind) solving one job
+      --watchdog-script FILE     file to execute when watchdog triggers(can be used without --watchdog parameter) --strategy N               strategy of feeding videocards with job(default: 0) --split-job N              amount of gpu's(or threads of it, keep this in mind) solving one job

-      --opencl-platforms N       list of OpenCL platforms to use(also possible to set amd or nvidia; default: all) -d, --opencl-devices N         list of OpenCL devices to use(default: all) --opencl-threads N         amount of threads per OpenCL device(default: auto) -i, --opencl-launch IxW        list of launch config, intensity and worksize(default: auto) --opencl-affinity N        affine GPU threads to a CPU --ptx-version N            specify what PTX ISA version to use(numbers should be without dot, e.g. 50, 63, 70 and so on)
+      --opencl-platforms LIST    list of OpenCL platforms to use(amd, nvidia or intel; default: all) -d, --opencl-devices LIST      list of OpenCL devices to use(default: all) --ptx-version N            specify what PTX ISA version to use(numbers should be without dot, e.g. 50, 63, 70 and so on)
       --progpow-kernel           depends on drivers values 1 or 2 can provide better hashrate for ProgPow(default: 0) --no-dag-split             disable splitting DAG on two parts(have sense only if AMD fix this problem in their drivers)